 School is not in the Child’s academic, emotional, or social best interest.
 For example, if a Child has special needs or diagnoses that would limit travel.

-Record mileage related to a Child’s transportation to and from his/her school of origin and submit to the Agency on a separate Invoice.
+Record mileage related to a Child’s transportation to and from his/her school of origin utilizing the form provided by the Agency and submit to the Agency on a separate Invoice.

 1.3.5.9 Physical Health